Skip to Main Content

 Can thermal be used for Belgian wildlife?

-Yes, thermal imaging is excellent for Belgian wildlife—detecting red deer, wild boar, European badgers, and peregrine falcons by their body heat in Ardennes forests and urban cathedrals without lights that might disturb them, a valuable technique for nature documentaries.
+Here is what that looks like on the ground.
+Yes, thermal imaging is great for Belgian wildlife—detecting red deer, wild boar, European badgers, and peregrine falcons by their body heat in Ardennes forests and urban cathedrals without lights that might disturb them, a valuable technique for nature documentaries.

 Is thermal footage useful for documentaries?